Theranostics: Nuclear medicine

+Theranostic pairs

+When two isotopes of an element form a theranostic agent they can be called a theranostic pair, eg. Cu-64 and Cu-67.
+Cu-64 emits positrons for imaging in PET scans, and Cu-67 is a beta emitter to kill targeted cells.

 Radiological scope

 Contrast agents with therapeutic properties have been under development for several years.
 One example is the design of contrast agents capable of releasing a chemotherapeutic agent locally at the target site, triggered by a stimulus provided by the operator.
 This localized approach aims to increase treatment efficacy and minimize side effects.
 For instance, ultrasound-based contrast media, such as microbubbles, can accumulate in hypervascularized tissues and release the active ingredient in response to ultrasound waves, thus targeting a specific area chosen by the sonographer.

 Another approach involves linking monoclonal antibodies (capable of targeting different molecular targets) to nanoparticles.
 This strategy enhances the drug's affinity and specificity towards the target and enables visualization of the treatment area, such as using superparamagnetic iron oxide particles detectable by magnetic resonance imaging.
 Additionally, these particles can be designed to release chemotherapy agents specifically at the site of binding, producing a local synergistic effect with antibody action.
 Integrating these methods with medical-nuclear techniques, which offer greater imaging sensitivity, may aid in target identification and treatment monitoring.